wtbi/WTBI-Background-Updates-Ignore-Git/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will fix the issue where WordPress prevents automatic background updates when it detects version control (.git or .svn) in the root WordPress directory.
+This plugin will fix WordPress automatic background updates not working when it detects version control (.git or .svn) in the root  directory.

 == Description ==